 Margin trading will remain available to U.S. clients that meet specific requirements.
 For U.S. clients that don’t meet these requirements, margin trading has been phased out as of June 23rd, 2021.

 From June 23rd, 2021 onwards, U.S. clients that don’t meet the below requirements will only be able to reduce, close out or settle their existing margin positions, but will not be able to open new margin positions.
-These clients’ existing margin positions will continue to be subject to their original 28-day margin obligation term limit.

 U.S. clients who do not have Intermediate or Pro accounts will first need to get verified to at least the Intermediate level before having the opportunity to self-certify as an ECP.
 All new U.S. Intermediate or Pro clients and all existing U.S. Intermediate or Pro clients who have not previously traded margin will be asked to self-certify as to their ECP status the first time they do a margin trade.
 If you have previously self-certified and your ECP status has changed or if you made an error in the self-certification process, please contact Support.